amitmse/in_Python_/Others/README.md

    				of the coefficients, helping to prevent overfitting.
 			- L1 regularization: This parameter adds a penalty proportional to the absolute value of the coefficients, promoting sparsity in the model.

+		In neural networks, hyperparameters are settings that are not learned during training but are set beforehand and influence the model's architecture, learning process, and overall performance.
+Key hyperparameters to tune include the number of layers and neurons, the learning rate, batch size, and the activation function.
+		- Number of Layers: The number of hidden layers significantly impacts the model's complexity and ability to learn intricate patterns.
+		- Number of Neurons per Layer: The width of each hidden layer influences the model's capacity to represent complex relationships.
+		- Learning Rate: This determines the step size during optimization, affecting how quickly the model converges to the minimum loss.
+		- Batch Size: The number of training examples processed before updating model parameters.
+  			Larger batch sizes can lead to faster convergence but might require more memory.
+		- Optimizer: The algorithm used to update model weights (e.g., Adam, SGD) influences the speed and stability of training.
+		- Epochs: The number of times the entire training dataset is passed through the model.
+		- Activation Function: The activation function introduced nonlinearity into the model, enabling it to learn complex relationships.
+		- Regularization Techniques: These help prevent overfitting by adding penalties to the model's complexity (e.g., L1, L2 regularization).
+		- Dropout Rate: Randomly drops out neurons during training, preventing over-reliance on specific neurons and improving generalization.

 		Use techniques like Grid Search, Randomized Search or Bayesian Optimization to explore the parameter space and find the optimal combination.